 At DDL, our universal tester can not only perform tensile tests, but our large number of custom grips and fixtures allow us to perform many different types of procedures depending on your specific needs.

-ASTM Test Standards for Tensile Strength Testing of Materials
+ASTM and Other Test Standards for Tensile Strength Testing of Materials

 - ASTM D412 -Vulcanized Rubber and Thermoplastic Elastomers

 - ASTM D638 - Tensile Properties of Plastics

 - ASTM D882 - Tensile Properties of Thin Plastic Sheeting

 - ASTM D1708 - Tensile Properties of Plastics by Use of Microtensile Specimens

 - ASTM D 3759/ASTM D 3759M - Standard Test Method for Breaking Strength and Elongation of Pressure-Sensitive Tape

 - ASTM D 5034 - Standard Test Method for Breaking Strength and Elongation of Textile Fabrics (Grab Test)

 - ASTM D 5035 - Standard Test Method for Breaking Strength and Elongation of Textile Fabrics (Strip Test)

 - TAPPI T 494 -Tensile Properties of Paper and Paperboard